This story was originally published by ArtsATL.

 Credit: Photo courtesy of Wolfgang Gallery

-The focus here is on everyday lives, moments of joy and sorrow and efforts to create a sense of home in a foreign land.
+The focus here is on normal lives, moments of joy and sorrow and efforts to create a sense of home in a foreign land.
 Labor has often been Ibarra Rizo’s theme, befitting depictions of working-class subjects, and that’s certainly present here.
-But we tellingly also have more moments of leisure and repose: soccer games and skateboards, clothing, jewelry, activities and bearing that express personal style rather than the exigencies of work.
+But we tellingly also have more moments of leisure and repose: soccer games and skateboards, clothing, jewelry, activities and bearing that express personal style rather than the demands of work.

-His subjects, often caught in moments of quiet reflection or everyday activity, exude a sense of presence that is both powerful and poignant, with an intense gaze usually directed straight at the lens, as in “José,” the 2024 portrait of a young man.
+His subjects, often caught in moments of quiet reflection or everyday activity, exude a sense of presence that is both powerful and poignant, with an intense gaze usually directed straight at the lens, as in “Jose,” the 2024 portrait of a young man.
 Ibarra Rizo’s images are memorable for their sharp, crystalline immediacy.
-The viewer is struck by the subjects’ sense of outward grit, juxtaposed with a quietly haunting, existential sense of interiority, as in “Rose Grower,” his evocative and affecting portrait of a day laborer.
+The viewer is struck by the subjects’ sense of outward grit juxtaposed with a quietly haunting, existential sense of interiority as in “Rose Grower,” his evocative and affecting portrait of a day laborer.

 "Cultivate," installation view, 2024.
+Wolfgang Gallery

 Credit: Photo courtesy of Wolfgang Gallery